LiquidSelf/kotlin_playground/README.md

-# Pet repo to play with kotlin and job interview tasks
+# Pet repo to play with kotlin and some algorithms